toniclecb/springbootregistration/readme.md

 We created FileStorageService.downloadFileResource() and FileStorageController.downloadFile() to generate the file in the /download request.
 MyFileNotFoundException was created to return errors when the file was not found.

+### 111_spring_jpa

+First, we write the datasource configuration in properties file and we don't depend on default settings for our H2 database.